Topic2-Gene-Regulation-Immune-Cells/B-cells-Team1/README.md

 - Dendrogramm um Verwandheit zu zeigen

+The UMAP on the left shows CREs colored by their KMeans cluster assignment, while the 10 UMAPs on the right display CREs associated with each of the 10 analyzed lineages.
+However, the KMeans clustering does not accurately capture known relationships between lineages, as most lineage-specific CREs — including those from B cells — are dispersed throughout the entire UMAP space.

 ### Can one quantify the similarity of cell types in a sorted matrix?

 ![PCA for celltypes and clusters with k=5](figures/PCA_k5_ct_clusters.png)